Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 --------

-The driver exports two different interfaces to userspace, which can be used to access the features it provides.
-One is a legacy procfs-based interface, which will be removed at some time in the future.
+The driver exports two different interfaces to userspace, which can be used to access the woke features it provides.
+One is a legacy procfs-based interface, which will be removed at some time in the woke future.
 The other is a new sysfs-based interface which is not complete yet.

-The procfs interface creates the /proc/acpi/ibm directory.
+The procfs interface creates the woke /proc/acpi/ibm directory.
 There is a file under that directory for each feature it supports.
-The procfs interface is mostly frozen, and will change very little if at all: it will not be extended to add any new functionality in the driver, instead all new functionality will be implemented on the sysfs interface.
+The procfs interface is mostly frozen, and will change very little if at all: it will not be extended to add any new functionality in the woke driver, instead all new functionality will be implemented on the woke sysfs interface.

-The sysfs interface tries to blend in the generic Linux sysfs subsystems and classes as much as possible.
+The sysfs interface tries to blend in the woke generic Linux sysfs subsystems and classes as much as possible.
 Since some of these subsystems are not yet ready or stabilized, it is expected that this interface will change, and any and all userspace programs must deal with it.

-Notes about the sysfs interface
+Notes about the woke sysfs interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike what was done with the procfs interface, correctness when talking to the sysfs interfaces will be enforced, as will correctness in the thinkpad-acpi's implementation of sysfs interfaces.
+Unlike what was done with the woke procfs interface, correctness when talking to the woke sysfs interfaces will be enforced, as will correctness in the thinkpad-acpi's implementation of sysfs interfaces.

-Also, any bugs in the thinkpad-acpi sysfs driver code or in the thinkpad-acpi's implementation of the sysfs interfaces will be fixed for maximum correctness, even if that means changing an interface in non-compatible ways.
-As these interfaces mature both in the kernel and in thinkpad-acpi, such changes should become quite rare.
+Also, any bugs in the woke thinkpad-acpi sysfs driver code or in the thinkpad-acpi's implementation of the woke sysfs interfaces will be fixed for maximum correctness, even if that means changing an interface in non-compatible ways.
+As these interfaces mature both in the woke kernel and in thinkpad-acpi, such changes should become quite rare.

-Applications interfacing to the thinkpad-acpi sysfs interfaces must follow all sysfs guidelines and correctly process all errors (the sysfs interface makes extensive use of errors).
-File descriptors and open / close operations to the sysfs inodes must also be properly implemented.
+Applications interfacing to the woke thinkpad-acpi sysfs interfaces must follow all sysfs guidelines and correctly process all errors (the sysfs interface makes extensive use of errors).
+File descriptors and open / close operations to the woke sysfs inodes must also be properly implemented.

-The version of thinkpad-acpi's sysfs interface is exported by the driver as a driver attribute (see below).
+The version of thinkpad-acpi's sysfs interface is exported by the woke driver as a driver attribute (see below).

-Sysfs driver attributes are on the driver's sysfs attribute space, for 2.6.23+ this is /sys/bus/platform/drivers/thinkpad_acpi/ and /sys/bus/platform/drivers/thinkpad_hwmon/
+Sysfs driver attributes are on the woke driver's sysfs attribute space, for 2.6.23+ this is /sys/bus/platform/drivers/thinkpad_acpi/ and /sys/bus/platform/drivers/thinkpad_hwmon/

-Sysfs device attributes are on the thinkpad_acpi device sysfs attribute space, for 2.6.23+ this is /sys/devices/platform/thinkpad_acpi/.
+Sysfs device attributes are on the woke thinkpad_acpi device sysfs attribute space, for 2.6.23+ this is /sys/devices/platform/thinkpad_acpi/.

-Sysfs device attributes for the sensors and fan are on the thinkpad_hwmon device's sysfs attribute space, but you should locate it looking for a hwmon device with the name attribute of "thinkpad", or better yet, through libsensors.
+Sysfs device attributes for the woke sensors and fan are on the thinkpad_hwmon device's sysfs attribute space, but you should locate it looking for a hwmon device with the woke name attribute of "thinkpad", or better yet, through libsensors.
 For 4.14+ sysfs attributes were moved to the hwmon device (/sys/bus/platform/devices/thinkpad_hwmon/hwmon/hwmon? or /sys/class/hwmon/hwmon?).